 1 – Skalka, Košíře (2 Km)

 This short walk is ideal for building up stamina as the terrain is varied : paths slope up and down, taking you to a rocky view point, through forest and over a peaceful, vast, grass clearing.

 Detailed description : From where you have parked, you will see a tennis club ahead of you and a path to your left, running parallel to the road.
-You must climb a steeper path, on the left, which you will locate beside the rusty red fencing.
+Do not take this path.
+Locate a path further back.
+You must climb this steeper path beside the rusty red fencing.
 The path levels out and you will pass a house in ruins.
 You will see flats on your left and just as the fencing ends, turn down the path to your left.

 You will be able to spot the Naskové Business Park, an old listed building, in the distance.
 Find the wide, downward sloping path (behind you as you are facing the view of Košíře) and this will take you back out to the clearing.
 This time, cross the clearing, heading up towards the signpost and the benches.
 Along to your left, precisely at the corner of the rectangle, you will find a small, almost hidden path which you must follow.
 This path veers left into the forest and you will need to be careful as you go follow the path downwards as on the slope, there are many loose stones.
 As you descend, you will see a swing, hanging from a tree, towards your right.
 Leave your path and cross over towards the swing and just beyond, you will see another path which cuts across in front of you.
 Follow this path to the right, then right again and you will walk along a sort of wide alley, lined with trees.